ksovi/elgo/README.md

 ```$ ./elgo -action index-doc -i ovindex -type doc -f o.json```
 Bulk request has been added and an example input file can be found here (b.json).
-Notice the ticks " ` " at the beginning and " ` " end
+Notice the single quotes ' at the beginning and ' end
 of
 the
 file. <br/> All bulk request must be provided including index, type and ID. <br/>
-All bulk requests must be provided in a json file, inside `` just like the example file b.json.<br/>
+All bulk requests must be provided in a json file, inside ticks or single quotes, just like the example file b.json.<br/>

 ```
 $./elgo.go -action bulk-request -f b.json